The Center makes available a wide variety of services specifically designed for faculty members.

 Work Sessions are daylong events specifically designed to assist college programs engaged in revising their entire curriculum or new programs seeking certification.
 The goal of Work Sessions is to assist in the integration of evidence-based practices and related IRIS resources throughout the targeted program(s).
 A sample agenda can be viewed here.
 An IRIS mentor is assigned to assist virtually with efforts in the months following the session.
 Requests for these services should be made directly to email@example.com

 IRIS Materials used in targeted and intensive services are posted on this Website for universal use.
 These include matrices of national standards and how they align with IRIS resources; Concept Maps that demonstrate how Case Studies, information briefs, research summaries, and Activities can be used to wrap around IRIS Modules for more in-depth learning; and Workbooks for our various Seminar offerings, among much else.
-To find all that we have to offer, please visit For Faculty in our Implementation section.
+To find all that we have to offer, please visit For Faculty in our Using IRIS section.